nebula-plugins/nebula-project-plugin/README.md

         performance
     }

-The previous definition would make a examples and performance SourceSet, so that code can go in src/examples/java and src/performance/java.
+The previous definition would make examples and performance SourceSets, so that code can go in src/examples/java and src/performance/java.
 It'll get four configurations: examplesCompile, examplesRuntime, performanceCompile, performanceRuntime.
 Those configuration will extends compile and runtime respectively.
 Each one can be configured to inherit from another SourceSet, e.g.

     facets {
         functional {